wandersoncferreira/wandersoncferreira.github.io/content/items/why-clojure.en.md

 independently confirming your findings.
 So, as you might expect this does not happen so often with "foundational concepts".

-Even to regular concepts we always have a good ruler in Geophysics: Earth.
+Even to regular concepts we always have a good ruler in Geophysics: Planet Earth.

 If you shoot some electrical waves into the ground and create a new mechanism to measure resistivity you can easily test if it works by making a hole in the